BMR23/AVANTI_projeto_1/README.md

-## 📦 Desafio: Desenvolvimento do Layout de um Ecommerce
+## 📦 Desafio: Desenvolvimento do Layout

 ## 🇧🇷 PT-BR